History Cookbook: Elderflower Jelly

 Serving suggestions: Serve with sliced fresh fruit.

-Elder is a common tree that grows in hedgerows and therefore was easy for people to pick and use in their cooking.
+Elder is a common tree that grows in hedgerows and therefore the flowers and berries were easy for people to pick and use in their cooking.
 Other juices or cordials can also be used but they may have different setting properties, so you will need to take care.
 This recipe was submitted by Fergus Martin, Chef at the Robinson Centre, Wyboston.

 Ingredients